 But whether you choose a payroll application like QuickBooks Online, Ceridian, Wagepoint, Payworks, or Rise, you’ll typically need to make payments yourself.
 You should also note that all of these platforms are cloud-based.
 Cloud payroll solutions reduce manual data entry and are the best way to streamline your payroll process.

-If you’re not comfortable with the idea of using accounting software, or you’re too busy running your business to learn how, you might consider outsourcing to a dedicated payroll service.
-Full-service payroll providers like Enkel offer end-to-end payroll assistance, taking payroll tasks off your hands.
+If you’re not comfortable with the idea of using accounting software, or you’re too busy running your business to learn how, you might want to consider outsourcing your payroll.
+Third-party payroll providers like Enkel offer end-to-end payroll service, taking payroll tasks off your hands.

 What to Expect from Your Payroll System